patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

 ## Breaking changes

-A breaking change is any modification that is significant enough to require code updates in order to maintain proper functionality in a UI.
-To avoid major and unexpected disruptions, PatternFly typically reserves breaking changes for major version releases, but critical bug fixes can require breaking changes outside of the major release schedule.
+A breaking change is any modification to our design system that is significant enough to require intervention to ensure proper functionality in a UI built with PatternFly.
+These changes can occur in both the code and design of PatternFly features.
+To minimize major and unexpected disruptions, PatternFly typically reserves breaking changes for major version releases, with the following exceptions:

-Breaking changes can occur in both the code and the design of PatternFly features, including our beta offerings.
+- Critical bug fixes reported outside of the major release schedule.
+- Updates to components and features labeled as "beta."

 ### Design breaking changes